hugh-jiang/crypto-trader-wrapper/README.md

 # public-trader
 Wrapper class that provides the basic structure for a market making or arbitrage trading bot.
-This class can be modified for both for market making and for arbitrage, however, you will need to create your own strategies and trading logic.
-It is recommended to create child classes that extend the `base_market_maker` class to modify your own strategy.
+This class can be modified for both for market making and for arbitrage, however, you will need to create your own strategies and pricing logic.
+It is recommended to create child classes that extend the `BaseMarketMaker` class to modify your own strategy.

 ## Documentation
 Detailed documentation can be found within the `base_market_maker.py` file in the form of docstring class documentation and comments.